mariia-korzun/advanced-functions/README.md

 # Advanced_functions-with_tests

 ## TASK № 1
 ### Write a function called "cache".
-It will be a function wrapper, which takes a function and caches its results depending on the arguments, that were applied to the function.
+It will be a function wrapper, which takes a function and caches its results depending on the arguments that were applied to the function.
 ```js
 let complexFunction = function(arg1, arg2) {
 	return arg1 + arg2;  // just for example (any logic can be here)